dylan-davidson/Core-Connect-4/Reach.md

 When you run your program, the user and the AI will alternate moves.
 The user will move first, being prompted for an input.
 If the user enters a legal move, the board will print with the user's move and will print again with the AI's move.
 This will repeat until the game ends or the user quits.

+Here are some helpful hints to get your started:
+* Play the Core a handful of times with different people.
+Pay attention to what moves you and your opponent make and think about why those moves are chosen.
+Notice any patterns in behavior.
+Ask your opponent why they chose a move you don't understand.
+* Categorize moves (a win, a block, etc.).
+Under what conditions is a move preferable?
+* Can you think of cases when multiple columns might be equally preferable?
+What is your strategy in those cases?
+For example, think about the first move of the game.
+You start with an empty board.
+How do you choose a column to place your initial token?
+* Develop a strategy of gameplay (or multiple strategies!
+An offensive strategy, a defensive strategy, a greedy strategy, a hybrid strategy, etc.).
+* Implement your strategy (or strategies).
+* Test your implementations.
+Play against your AI.
+How does your AI perform?
+Can you beat it?
+Where does it go wrong?
+* Improve your implementation.
+Tweak it.
+Play with it.
+See what happens.
+Have fun with it!

 Here is the [grading rubric](Grading#artificial_intelligence) for AI

 ### Easy AI